Novavax

-Novavax, Inc. is an American biotechnology company based in Gaithersburg, Maryland that develops vaccines to counter serious infectious diseases.
-Prior to 2020, company scientists developed experimental vaccines for influenza and respiratory syncytial virus (RSV), as well as Ebola and other emerging infectious diseases.
-During 2020, the company redirected its efforts to focus on development and approval of its NVX-CoV2373 vaccine for COVID-19.
+Novavax, Inc., based in Gaithersburg, Maryland, develops vaccines to counter infectious diseases.
+The company's first and only commercial product is the Novavax COVID-19 vaccine.
+The company is also developing vaccines for influenza, respiratory syncytial virus (RSV), avian flu, shingles, Clostridioides difficile, and malaria.

-Their vaccine, Nuvaxovid, was approved in the European Union at the end of 2021 and in Canada in February 2022, as the fifth vaccine against COVID-19, following Pfizer/BioNTech, Moderna, Janssen and AstraZeneca.
+Novavax also develops proprietary immune-stimulating saponin-based immunologic adjuvants at a wholly owned Swedish subsidiary, Novavax AB.
+One of these, Matrix-M, is used in the Novavax COVID-19 vaccine.

 History

+The company was founded in 1987.

-In June 2013, Novavax acquired the Matrix-M adjuvant platform with the purchase of Swedish company Isconova AB and renamed its new subsidiary Novavax AB.
+In June 2013, Novavax acquired Swedish company Isconova AB, renamed Novavax AB, and its Matrix-M adjuvant platform for $30 million.

 ResVax

-In March 2015, the company completed a Phase I trial for its Ebola vaccine candidate, as well as a phase II study in adults for its RSV vaccine, which would become ResVax.
-The ResVax trial was encouraging as it showed significant efficacy against RSV infection, using a nanoparticle-based treatment using a recombinant F lipoprotein or saponin, "extracted from the Quillaja saponaria [or?]
+In March 2015, the company completed a Phase I trial for its Ebola vaccine candidate, as well as a phase II study in adults for its respiratory syncytial virus vaccine, which would become ResVax.
+The ResVax trial was encouraging as it showed significant efficacy against respiratory syncytial virus (RSV) infection, using a nanoparticle-based treatment using a recombinant F lipoprotein or saponin, "extracted from the Quillaja saponaria [or?]
 Molina bark together with cholesterol and phospholipid."
-It is aimed at stimulating resistance to respiratory syncytial virus infection, targeting both adult and infant populations.
+It is aimed at stimulating resistance to RSV infection, targeting both adult and infant populations.

-2016 saw the company's first phase III trial, the 12,000 adult Resolve trial, for its respiratory syncytial virus vaccine, which would come to be known as ResVax, fail in September.
+In 2016, the company completed its first phase III trial, the 12,000 adult Resolve trial, for its RSV vaccine, later known as ResVax; it did not reach its goals.
 This triggered an eighty-five percent dive in the company's stock price.
 Phase II adult trial results also released in 2016 showed a stimulation of antigenicity, but failure in efficacy.
 Evaluation of these results suggested that an alternative dosing strategy might lead to success, leading to plans to run new phase II trials.
-The company's difficulties in 2016 led to a three part strategy for 2017: cost reduction through restructuring and the termination of 30% of their workforce; pouring more effort into getting ResVax to market; and beginning clinical trials on a Zika virus vaccine.
+The company's difficulties in 2016 led to a three-part strategy for 2017: cost reduction through restructuring and the termination of 30% of their workforce; pouring more effort into getting ResVax to market; and beginning clinical trials on a Zika virus vaccine.

 Alongside the adult studies of ResVax, the vaccine was also in 2016 being tested against infant RSV infection through the route of maternal immunization.

-In 2019, late-stage clinical testing of ResVax, failed for a second time, which resulted in a major downturn in investor confidence and a seventy percent reduction in capital value for the firm.
+In 2019, late-stage clinical testing of ResVax failed for a second time, which resulted in a major downturn in investor confidence and a seventy percent reduction in capital value for the firm.
 As a secondary result, the company was forced to conduct a reverse stock split in order to maintain Nasdaq minimum qualification, meaning it was in risk of being delisted.